 - constitute products, services or process solutions and/or applications, including management systems and work processes, which are new/newly developed

 - be submitted via the internet to the organiser with full documentation at any time up to application deadline

 The jury will allocate entries to the relevant awards (Innovation or SME Innovation) based on the information provided by the applicant.
-The following criteria will apply when evaluating the entries:
+The following criteria will apply when evaluating the entries for both awards:

-- Level of innovation involved (innovation in the specific enterprise, in a specific industry or sector, national or wider market)
+- Level of innovation involved (innovation in the specific enterprise, in a specific industry or sector, national or global market)